CandlePlatforms/devdocs/docs/validate/delegate.md

 1. Click [My Account](https://wallet.polygon.technology/staking/my-account).
 1. Under your delegated validator, click **Withdraw Reward**.

-This will withdraw the MATIC token rewards to your Ethereum address.
+This will withdraw the CNDL token rewards to your Ethereum address.

 ## Restake rewards

 1. Click [My Account](https://wallet.polygon.technology/staking/my-account).
 1. Under your delegated validator, click **Restake Reward**.

-The will restake the MATIC token rewards to the validator and increase your delegation stake.
+The will restake the CNDL token rewards to the validator and increase your delegation stake.

 ## Unbond from a validator